Anseau de Cayeux: Attribution of later data

-In 1269-1270, certain "Anselinus de Chaus, Camerarius Imperii Romani" was residing at the court of king Charles I of Naples.
-With royal approval, he regulated dowry of his daughter Eva (short for Evdokia), who was married to Dreux de Beaumont, marshal of the Kingdom of Naples.
+In 1269-1270, certain "Anselinus de Chaus, Camerarius Imperii Romani", titular Imperial Camerlengo, or Chamberlain in the service of the same, now exiled Latin Emperor Baldwin II, was residing at the court of king Charles I of Naples.
+With royal approval, he regulated dowry of his daughter Eva (short for Evdokia), who was married to Dreux de Beaumont-Gâtinais, marshal of the Kingdom of Naples.
 While residing in the Kingdom of Naples, he also kept contacts with king Stephen V of Hungary (1270-1272): "Anselinus de Chaus dilectus amicus vult mietere nuntium ad magnificum principem Stephanum, illustrem regem Ungarie".

-It is not certain whether the father or the son should be recognized in data from 1269-1270.
-If those data would be attributed to elder Anseau (the father), he would be at least eighty or more years old in 1269-1270.
-Without excluding other possibilities, Michael Angold proposed that data from 1253-1254 and 1269 should be attributed to younger Anseau (the son).
+Scholars are also divided on the question, whether data from c.
+1230-1247, and those from 1253-1255 and 1269-1270 should be attributed to one person, or to father and son of the same name.
+If all of those data would be attributed to Anseau the Crusader of 1204, he would be at least eighty or more years old in 1269-1270.
+Without excluding other possibilities, Michael Angold proposed that data from 1230-1247 should be attributed to his son (Anseau the Regent), while data from 1253-1254 and 1269-1270 would be attributed to Regents son of the same name (Anseau the Chamberlain).

 Such conclusion would be supported by an important formulation from the document issued in 1254, regarding the marriage between "Nobili viro Anselmo, nato nobilis viri de Quo, et nobili mulieri Marie, nate quondam Calojohanni".
 The formulation "Nobili viro Anselmo, nato nobilis viri de Quo" contains an explicit filiation and translates as: "nobleman Anselmo, born from the nobleman of Quo", thus mentioning not only the groom Anselmo (the son), but also his father (the nobleman of Quo) whose name was the same and therefore not repeated.

-Advanced age would exclude the possibility that even later data on Anseau de Chau, who served in 1273-1274 as Charles of Naples' vicar-general in Albania, could refer to the participant of the Fourth Crusade (1202-1204), and therefore it is believed that those data must refer to his son, who had the same name.
-That son would be married (since 1253-1255) to Maria, daughter of John Angelos of Syrmia, and later (1269) would serve as camerlengo ("Camerarius Imperii Romani"), and also as governor of Albania (1273-1274).
-Sister of his wife Maria was Serbian queen Jelena (d.
-1314).
+Advanced age would exclude the possibility that even later data on Anseau de Chau, who served in 1273-1274 as Charles of Naples' vicar-general in Albania, could refer to the participant of the Fourth Crusade (1202-1204) or the Regent of 1237, and therefore it is believed that those data must refer to the youngest Anseau, the Chamberlain, who would be married (since 1253-1255) to Maria, daughter of John Angelos of Syrmia, and later (1269) would serve as camerlengo ("Camerarius Imperii Romani"), and also as governor of Albania (1273-1274).
+His wife Maria was referred to in some 1280s sources as a sister (lat. soror), or at least a half-sister of Helen, Queen of Serbia (d.
+1314), thus allowing scholars to point out that Anseau's wife was through her sister related to the Serbian royal family.